Pion-sigma meson vortices in rotating systems

 Concluding, above we demonstrated that in the model 1 for $V=H=g\omega_0=0$ and in the model 2 for $g\omega_0=0$ the vacuum in the rotating frame remains to be stable respectively production of non-interacting charged and neutral pions.
-However within the model 1 instability for production of non-interacting charged pions in the rapidly rotating frame may appear not only in presence of rather weak external electric and/or magnetic fields and charged defects.
+However within the model 1 instability for production of non-interacting charged pions in the rapidly rotating frame occurs already in presence of a weak external electric field, cf. (\ref{condVom}), and/or magnetic field and charged defects.
 Also instability feasibly appears already in absence of external electric field owing to spatial redistribution of the charge at formation of the vortex.

 {\bf Instability of vacuum in laboratory frame.} Above we considered a piece of the rotating vacuum $r<R$ assuming that the rigidly rotating reference frame rotates with a fixed angular velocity.
 Now let us focus attention on the case (ii).
 The angular momentum needed for formation of the vortex is taken from the bucket walls.
-Employing Eq. (\ref{standEin-fin}) for the energy ballance, and Eqs. (\ref{grlev}), (\ref{Eg0}) now at $\Omega =0$, we recover the condition for the appearance of the vortices in the laboratory frame:
+Employing Eq. (\ref{standEin-fin}) for the energy balance, and Eqs. (\ref{grlev}), (\ref{Eg0}) now at $\Omega =0$, we recover the condition for the appearance of the vortices in the laboratory frame:

 which coincides with that we derived above considering the rotation frame, cf. Eq. (\ref{bosenrot}).